dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 The first six are tokens which cannot possibly start an expression, and therefore cannot occur after a greater-than infix operator.
 The last four tokens can continue an expression, and of those only `(` can also start an expression, and we already decided how to disambiguate that).

-There are many other tokens which *currently* cannot continue an expression (and therefore cannot validly follow a type argument list) or which cannot *start* an expression (and therefore cannot validly follow a greater-than operator), but in the service of keeping our future options open, we do not choose to depend those at the current time.
-For example we omit most infix operators, even though they *currently* cannot start a new expression, and therefore cannot follow a `>` infix operator.
-This leaves us open to allowing some of those operators as prefix operators in the future, like we currently allow `-`.
+There are many other tokens which *currently* cannot continue an expression (and therefore cannot validly follow a type argument list) or which cannot *start* an expression (and therefore cannot validly follow a greater-than operator), but in the service of keeping our future options open, we choose a design that does not rely on those restrictions.
+For example we omit most infix operators from being "continuation tokens", even though they *currently* cannot start a new expression, and therefore cannot follow a `>` infix operator.
+This leaves us open to allowing some of those operators as prefix operators in the future, like we currently allow the `-` operator.

 In all cases, if a grammatically ambiguous instantiation needs to be followed by a character other than the ones above, the author can wrap the instantiation in parentheses.